ODIM-Project/PluginCiscoACI/README.md

       `/redfish/v1/Managers`

-   For more information, refer to "Adding a plugin" in the [Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs).
+   For more information, see *Adding a plugin* in the *[Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs)*.

 2. To verify that the added plugin is active and running, do the following: